 Biofeedback has progressed over the decades from research into clinical practice.
 Today, it is a well-recognized tool for self-regulation and stress relief.
 It is often prescribed as adjunctive care alongside other medical treatments.
 Biofeedback is commonly used in the treatment of:

 - Chronic pain syndrome, including Functional Abdominal Pain

 - Headaches (migraine & tension)

 - Post-traumatic stress

-For a comprehensive list of disorders, research articles and efficacy of biofeedback as a treatment modality, see the Consumer link at www.aapb.org
+For a comprehensive list of disorders, research articles, and efficacy of biofeedback as a treatment modality, see the Consumer link at www.aapb.org

 Biofeedback is safe, effective, and non-invasive.
 The techniques and modalities of biofeedback are grounded in solid empirical evidence and scientific foundation.
-The national association of Applied Psychophysiology and Biofeedback have made it their mission to support ongoing research and publication of biofeedback-related studies.
+The national association of Applied Psychophysiology and Biofeedback has made it their mission to support ongoing research and publication of biofeedback-related studies.